Dokuchaievsk

 Previously it was administratively subordinated to the Volnovakha Raion Council.
-Named in honor of Vasyl Dokuchaev, a natural scientist, founder of scientific genetic soil science and zonal agronomy.
+Named in honor of Vasily Dokuchaev, a natural scientist, founder of scientific genetic soil science and zonal agronomy.

 History

 It was founded in 1912.
-It was originally founded as an urban-type settlement called Olenivski Kariery (Оленівські Кар'єри).
-It has been a town since 1954.
+It was originally founded as a mine settlement called Olenivski Kariery (Оленівські Кар'єри, meaning Olenivka Quarry), located in the close vicinity of Olenivka.
+In 1938, it became urban-type settlement.
+In 1954, the populated place became a city and was renamed after the Imperial Russian geologist Vasily Dokuchaev.

 It was founded in connection with the development of flux limestone and dolomite mining for Petrovsky and Yenakiieve Steel.

-In 1939 the town was home to 9.2 thousand people, in 1959 – 16.8 thousand people, in 2011 – 23.726 thousand people.
+In 1939, the town was home to 9.2 thousand people, in 1959 – 16.8 thousand people, and in 2011 – 23.726 thousand people.

 Starting in mid-April 2014 Russian-backed separatists captured Dokuchaievsk and several other towns in Donetsk Oblast.
 Since then the city has been under the control by the Donetsk People's Republic.
 On 13 January 2015, militants of the DPR's "Oplot" brigade from Dokuchaievsk shelled a checkpoint near Volnovakha, killing 11 civilians in a bus and injuring 17 others.